For Faculty and Staff

 Is this the same process if I am considered a Campus Security Authority, Official with Authority, or a confidential resource?

 No. Campus Security Authority (CSA) is an official of the College who has significant responsibility for students and/or campus activities, including but not limited to student housing, student discipline, athletics, and student organizations.
-CSAs must report all information known about campus-related crimes defined in the Jeanne Clery Act to Campus Safety and Security and/or Title IX Coordinator.
+CSAs must report all information known about campus-related crimes defined in the Jeanne Clery Act to Campus Safety and/or Title IX Coordinator.
 Some of these crimes include Sexual Assault (Rape, Fondling, Incest) and Dating Violence, Domestic Violence, and Stalking).
 Employees at Luther that are considered a CSA are: Wellness Staff, Student Activities Staff, Athletic Directors, Coaches, Ensemble Directors, CGL Staff as well as any faculty or staff member that advises a student organization.

 An Official with Authority (OWA) means an employee of the College explicitly vested with the responsibility to implement corrective measures for Policy violations on behalf of the College.
-Employees at Luther considered OWAs are: President’s Cabinet, Human Resources, Student Life Deans, Safety and Security Staff, Residence Life Staff (including RAs), Deputy Title IX Coordinators, and the Title IX Coordinator.
+Employees at Luther considered OWAs are: President’s Cabinet, Human Resources, Student Life Deans, Campus Safety Staff, Residence Life Staff (including RAs), Deputy Title IX Coordinators, and the Title IX Coordinator.